kubeshop/botkube-docs/versioned_docs/version-1.0/configuration/source/kubernetes.md

 ### Recommendations

 You can configure recommendations related to Kubernetes resources.
+Recommendations respect [namespaces](#namespaces) constraint regex patterns.

 Currently, Kubernetes source plugin can send recommendation about 2 resources: `Pods` and `Ingresses`.

 **Example**